 Private equity: finally accessible to private investors?

-New: private equity fund now open – could you qualify to receive more information?
+New: private equity funds to open in 2022 – could you qualify to receive more information?

 It has been described as “one of the most profound shifts in the capital markets since the 19th century”: from Uber and Airbnb to China’s ByteDance, owner of TikTok ($300+ billion valuation), and Elon Musk’s SpaceX ($100 billion valuation), companies are staying private for longer.